xpnt0/xpnt0.github.io/_posts/2024-06-14-HTB-Writeup-Crafty.md

 - [Link: Pwned Date](https://www.hackthebox.com/achievement/machine/1504363/587)

+## Description

+- Crafty is an easy-difficulty Windows machine featuring the exploitation of a `Minecraft` server.
+Enumerating the version of the server reveals that it is vulnerable to pre-authentication Remote Code Execution (RCE), by abusing `Log4j Injection`.
+After obtaining a reverse shell on the target, enumerating the filesystem reveals that the administrator composed a Java-based `Minecraft` plugin, which when reverse engineered reveals `rcon` credentials.
+Those credentials are leveraged with the `RunAs` utility to gain Administrative access, compromising the system.

 ## Enumeration

 - The pentester starts with a scan ports and discovered that `80,25535` are open.
 Upon noticing the existence of the domain `crafty.htb`, he proceeds to add it to the `/etc/hosts` file.